Skip to main content

 Introduction

-Rubén Casas is an Assistant Professor in the School of Interdisciplinary Arts and Sciences, and an Adjunct Assistant Professor in the School of Urban Studies.
+Rubén Casas is an Associate Professor in the School of Interdisciplinary Arts and Sciences, and an Adjunct Assistant Professor in the School of Urban Studies.
+He serves as the faculty lead for the Urban Environmental Justice Initiative at Urban@UW.

 Scholarly Interests